1 minute ©

 Damage Type: N/A

 Statuses Inflicted: Target size is increased or decreased by 1 order of magnitude

 Affected By Cover: No

-Sorcerers, and Wizards can all start casting Enlarge/Reduce at 3rd level when they get their first level 2 spells.
-Artificers won’t get their first 2nd level spell slots until 5th class level.
+Sorcerers and Wizards can all start casting Enlarge/Reduce at 3rd level when they get their first level 2 spells.
+Artificers won’t get their first 2nd-level spell slots until the 5th class level.

 Eldritch Knights and Arcane Tricksters will have to wait until the 8th level because they don’t get their level 2 spells until then.
 Bards can take Enlarge/Reduce with their Magical Secrets feature, which most get at level 10.

 Enlarge/Reduce allows the caster to target a creature or object and change its size by one order of magnitude (i.e. Medium to Large).
 If the target is an unwilling creature, the creature can make a Constitution saving throw to negate the effect.

 If the target is a creature, everything it is holding and wearing changes size with it, and if it drops an object that has changed size, its size reverts immediately.
 Weapons that have changed size have their damage affected by the spell, increasing or decreasing depending on whether they are bigger or smaller.